-6.2.5.3 Point Anne Managed Lands, Livestock Density and Impervious Surfaces
+6.2.5.3 Point Anne Managed Lands, Livestock Density, and Impervious

-The percentage of managed lands, livestock density (Nutrient Units per Acre) and impervious surfaces were calculated for the Point Anne Intake Protection Zones to assist with the determination of Significant threats as per Technical Rule 16 (9),(10) and (11).
+The percentage of managed lands, livestock density (Nutrient Units per Acre) and impervious surfaces were calculated for the Point Anne Intake Protection Zones to assist with the determination of Significant threats as per Technical Rule 16 (9), (10) and (11).
 Maps 6.11, 6.12, 6.13 and 6.14 show the percentages.

-The impervious surfaces were calculated based on the use of a one square kilometre grid as described in methodology section 4.7.6 of Chapter 4.
+The impervious surfaces were calculated based on the percentage of impervious surface area within each vulnerable area use of a one square kilometre gridas described in methodology section 4.7.6 of Chapter 4.

 This section reviews risks to drinking water through two approaches.
-The first is finding threats through an issues based approach where contaminants are chronically be detected in the raw water supply and linked to land use activities.
+The first is finding threats through an issues-based approach where contaminants are chronically be detected in the raw water supply and linked to land use activities.
 The second approach is threats based and looks at current and former land use activities in the contributing areas to the intake.
 Threats are assessed to determine level of risk between Significant, Moderate, or Low.